noio/Pixel-Unwrapper/README.md

 [Overview Image: good pixel mapping vs bad]

-This is a plugin for Blender that makes it easier to create 3D models with a style called _"Pixel Art 3D"_ or _"lo-fi 3D."_ This style looks best when you follow a few guidelines:
+This is an add-on for Blender that helps creating **Pixel Art 3D** or **lo-fi 3D**.
+This style looks best when:

-1. Pixels should align with edges on models
+1. Pixels align with edges on models
-2. Pixels should be roughly the same size across the model
+2. Pixels are roughly the same size across the model
-3. Details on the model should be roughly the same size as pixels (or a multiple)
-4. If possible, details should be on the texture (using transparency), rather than geometry.

-Blender's standard unwrapping tools can be inefficient for this workflow.
-This plugin aims to help with that.
+Blender's standard unwrapping tools can make this tedious.
+I wrote this add-on to make that easier.

 >   __WARNING: EARLY ALPHA VERSION.__
     __CAN CRASH BLENDER.__